1. The Name of the Club is “Cotswold Allrunners”.

 47. Every notice calling a general meeting shall specify the general nature of the business to be transacted and shall specify if the meeting is to be an Annual General Meeting.

 Proceedings at General Meetings

-49. The quorum of a general meeting shall be thirty Members personally present and entitled to vote.
+48. The quorum of a general meeting shall be 10% of the membership personally present and entitled to vote.
 No business shall be transacted at any general meeting unless the required quorum is present.

 (a) All Resolutions and Amendments thereto shall be put to the meeting.

 (b) Resolutions proposed for consideration by a general meeting shall be submitted in writing to the Secretary at least three weeks before the date of the meeting.

 (c) Notice of the text of such resolutions shall be given by the Secretary at least two weeks before the date of the meeting and in accordance with the requirements for Notices set out in these Rules.

 (d) Two or more motions on the same subject may be combined at the discretion of the Secretary with the consent of each of the relevant proposers.

 (e) Amendments may be proposed at any time during debate although the chairman shall have the right to require these to be put in writing together with the name of the proposer.

 (f) The chairman shall deal with Amendments in the strict order in which they are proposed, although he/she shall have the right to refuse Amendments which negate the Resolution.
 If an Amendment to a Resolution is proposed, no further Amendments shall be proposed until the first is disposed of.
 If an Amendment is lost, a further Amendment may be moved to the original Resolution but only one Amendment shall be submitted to the meeting at one time; if an Amendment to a Resolution is carried, then the Resolution as amended shall become the Resolution to which further Amendments may be proposed.